-Forex has been booming among Indians in the past decade.
+Forex trading has been very popular in India.
 More and more people including expats invest their money in the largest and most dynamic finance market of the world.
-In this detailed comparison we provide you with the list of the best forex brokers in India for 2020.
+In this detailed broker comparison we provide you with the list of the best forex brokers in India for 2020.